mllngtn/rouge-me/readme.md

 If you find some treasure, you can see an even more delightful ASCII congratulatory screen.

+You are scored out of 100. -2 every time you are seen, -1 every time you are heard.

 Er.. that's it.

 ### @